Salsa Cuban style is the best salsa. It’s playful and varied and serves as a great workout that can compete with any regular sports activity.

 6.3.
 Third Cuban salsa style step

-In order to train our feet and ear coordination, we will still use another popular son move.
-In fact it’s the same as the one mentioned above.
-Only that this time we use lateral moves.
-Men and woman move in the same direction.
+We will still use another popular son move to train our feet and ear coordination.
+It’s the same as the one mentioned above.
+Only this time, we use lateral movements.
+Here men and women move in the same direction.
 The man starts with his left leg while the lady uses her right one.
-There is therefore a perfect mirror match in the movement.
-The partners need to be close to each other as your hips and shoulders do most of the coordination.
+They will therefore move in a perfect mirror match in the movement.
+Again, the partners must be close to each other as your hips and shoulders do most of the coordination.

 Move number 3

 On the first beat, both partners move backward and then to the center on (3).
 Finally, on the 5th beat, they use the palm of their hands to push their partner away from each other gently.